Federal Compliance Program

 Review Process

 The Federal Compliance Overview provides all the information pertaining to the preparation of institutional and team materials to address the Federal Compliance requirements.
 Institutions must submit the Federal Compliance Filing by Institutions form and other supporting documentation before their on-site visit by a team of HLC peer reviewers.
-These materials should be uploaded to the Assurance System prior to the institution’s lock date.
+These materials should be uploaded to the Assurance System or Canopy prior to the institution’s lock date.

 While conducting the visit, the peer review team determines whether the preliminary findings made by the Federal Compliance reviewer accurately represent the institution’s compliance with all applicable requirements and requests additional documentation from the institution, if needed.
 If the team has concerns about the institution’s compliance with federal requirements, they may recommend follow-up monitoring or other action in accordance with HLC policy.
 This recommendation would go to an HLC decision-making body for review and final action.